-- School of Education (Kingston campus) - School of Professional and Continuing Studies (Providence campus), including the Bachelor of Interdisciplinary Studies - Office of Strategic Initiatives (both Kingston and Providence campuses) #15-16-15D problems and workshops and including conferences, institutes, short courses and in-service courses off-campus.
+- School of Professional and Continuing Studies (Providence campus), including the Bachelor of Interdisciplinary Studies - Office of Strategic Initiatives (both Kingston and Providence campuses) #15-16-15D

+3.40.13 The Dean of the Alan Shawn Feinstein College of Education and Professional Studies shall be the administrative authority for offerings of any approved course in the college, including all courses for credit such as seminars, special problems and workshops and including conferences, institutes, short courses and in-service courses off-campus.
 Professors are not authorized to make individual arrangements for special courses without the approval of the academic deans of colleges concerned and of the Dean of the Alan Shawn Feinstein College of Education and Professional Studies.
 The Office of Enrollment Services shall not accept nor record grades for students in any course not previously authorized by the academic dean concerned and of the Dean of the Alan Shawn Feinstein College of College of Education and Professional Studies. #15-16-15D, #16-17-21, #18-19-34